-Within this scope, the CNA shall consider Strategic Communications to include Program-related communication activities conducted by other functions within the organizations including but not limited to business development meetings with federal customers at senior levels as described in this section.
-Strategic communications includes internal and external communications, including communications with key AbilityOne Program stakeholders in senior level positions and roles (e.g., CNA Board of Directors, CNA senior staff CEO/all VP levels and Directors and CNA Senior Leaders in geographic or other structural positions any of whom are meeting with military or civilian commanders, Federal Senior Executive Service, Executive Leaders, Flag Officers, Political Appointees, including the Executive Branch/Administration) as well as the scope and nature of the meeting (e.g., discussions on policy, budget or advocacy, MOA/MOUs related to the AbilityOne Program, program/project plans/initiatives or other AbilityOne Program matters, as identified by the Commission).
+Within this scope, the CNA shall consider Strategic Communications to include Programrelated communication activities conducted by other functions within the organizations including but not limited to business development meetings with federal customers at senior levels as described in this section.
+Strategic communications includes internal and external communications, including communications with key AbilityOne Program stakeholders in senior level positions and roles (e.g., CNA Board of Directors, CNA senior staff, CEO/all VP levels above, any of whom are meeting with military or civilian commanders, Federal Senior Executive Service, Executive Leaders, Flag Officers, Political Appointees, including the Executive Branch/Administration) as well as the scope and nature of the meeting (e.g., discussions on policy, budget or advocacy; MOA/MOUs related to the AbilityOne Program; and program/project plans/initiatives or other AbilityOne Program matters, as identified by the Commission).